-For the most current information about eligibility for international study, as well as helpful hints about other cultural and academic matters, please e-mail the International Students and Scholars Office at firstname.lastname@example.org or visit the ISSO website.
+For the most current information about eligibility for international study, as well as helpful hints about other cultural and academic matters, please contact the Office of Global Learning International Services (IS) or email email@example.com.

 If your first language is not English, and you've taken the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS), you need to have received the following scores to attend Summer Session:

 - a TOEFL score of at least 100 on the internet-based test or 600 on the paper test or

 - an IELTS score of at least 7.